 I write about American religions.

-As a staff writer at The Forward, I covered many subjects — including a Sri Lankan guru and his Jewish disciples, a series on the growth of Judaism among the Igbo of Nigeria, and coverage of Hebrew Israelite traditions.
+As a staff writer at The Forward, I covered many subjects — including a Sri Lankan guru and his Jewish disciples, a series on the growth of Judaism among the Igbo of Nigeria, and increasing evangelical interest in Hebrew Roots and Messianic Judaism.
 My profile of a Jewish militia leader from Ohio won the first place Rockower Award for Excellence in Feature Writing.
-A full list of my Forward bylines can be found here.